squid-cache/squid-cache.github.io/SquidFaq/InterceptionProxy.rst

  * Related to above: suppose the users browser connects to a site which is down.
 However, due to the transparent proxying, it gets a connected state to the interceptor.
 The end user may get wrong error messages or a hung browser, for seemingly unknown reasons to them.
  * WebSockets connectivity does not work.
  * protocol tunnelling over port 80 breaks.
+ * URL-rewriting and SSL-Bump forms of interception are usually not compatible.
+SSL-Bump generates a fake server certificate to match what the server presents.
+If URL-rewrite alters what sever is being contacted the client will receive wrong certificates.
+OR, attempting to re-write a HTTPS URL to http::// - the server will not present any SSL certificate.
+Both of these will result in user visible errors.

 If you feel that the advantages outweigh the disadvantages in your network, you may choose to continue reading and look at implementing Interception Caching.